Black cohosh

 How Black Cohosh May Help with Osteoporosis:

-1. Anti-inflammatory properties: Black cohosh contains anti-inflammatory compounds that may help reduce inflammation in the bones and joints, which can contribute to osteoporosis.
+1. Anti-inflammatory properties: Black cohosh contains anti-inflammatory compounds that may help reduce inflammation in the bones, which is a key factor in the development of osteoporosis.

 How to Use Black Cohosh for Osteoporosis: